Our website uses cookies for statistical purposes.

 The branch is an extension of the parent company abroad.
 It is limited to performing the same business activities and having the same name.
 An important characteristic is that the branch is not a separate legal structure – the foreign company that opens a Hong Kong branch is fully liable for this branch’s debts and liabilities.

 The alternative to the branch or the representative office is the subsidiary- a locally incorporated company (usually a private limited liability company) that is partly owned and controlled by the foreign company.
-Unlike the branch, the subsidiary can engage in different activities and shares all the characteristics of the business form under which it operates.
+Unlike the branch, the subsidiary can engage in different activities and share all the characteristics of the business form under which it operates.

-If the the representative agent appointed to oversee the activities of the branch is a foreign national, temporary residence is required.
+If the representative agent appointed to oversee the activities of the branch is a foreign national, temporary residence is required.
 Our immigration lawyers in Hong Kong can answer your questions.

 The taxation principles for the types of companies in Hong Kong